How to Unf&ck the Planet a Little Each Day…

 With strong focus now and forever on climate change – and a more critical look at our carbon footprint – How to Unf#ck the Planet a Little Bit Each Day is an optimistic call to arms.
 Plus it makes for a damn cute present.

-How to Unfuck the Planet a Little Bit Each Day is published by Smith Street Books, RRP $29.99.
+How to Unfuck the Planet a Little Bit Each Day published by Street Books / Simon and Schuster, RRP $39.99.